 Institute for Social Research

-Research Professor, Institute for Social Research, and Professor, Department of Psychology, University of Michigan.
+Principal Investigator of the NIDA-funded MTF PANEL grant, which covers selection and tracking of, and data collections from new and ongoing MTF panel respondents from 12th grade through age 60 (he is also co-investigator on the MTF Main grant).
+He is a Research Professor at the Institute for Social Research, and Professor, Department of Psychology, University of Michigan.
 He received his Ph.D. in Human Development and Family Studies from Penn State University.
-He has published widely on several topics concerning adolescence and the transition to adulthood, bringing a developmental perspective to understanding health risks and difficulties.
-He helps direct the NIDA-funded national Monitoring the Future study on the etiology and epidemiology of substance use, focusing on individual and contextual risk factors, course, co-morbidity, consequences, and historical variation across adolescence and adulthood.
-He is a Fellow of the American Psychological Association and President of the Society for Research on Adolescence.
+He has published widely on several topics concerning adolescence and the transition to adulthood, bringing a developmental perspective to the etiology and epidemiology of substance use and abuse, focusing on individual and contextual risk factors, course, co-morbidity, consequences, and historical variation across adolescence and adulthood.
+He is a Fellow of the American Psychological Association and Past President of the Society for Research on Adolescence.